Get instant quote

 How does part orientation affect the strength of 3D-printed parts?

-Some 3D printers (notably FDM) build parts that have inherently anisotropic properties, meaning they are much stronger in the XY direction than the Z direction.
+Some 3D printing processes, notably FDM, produce anisotropic parts that are much stronger in the XY plane than in the Z direction.

 3D printing technologies are generally much stronger in one direction compared to another